 By comparing projected amounts to actual amounts, you will see areas where you have over- or underbudgeted, and where you are struggling with overspending.
-You can then modify your projected figures so that your actual amounts mirror those.
+You can then modify your projected figures to be more accurate.
 Doing this on an ongoing basis is the process of budgeting.

 Don't be discouraged if your numbers do not match initially.
 Instead, use the information to identify why you overspent or why you budgeted the wrong amount.
-Continue to compare what you planned and what you actually spent.
+Continue to compare what you planned to what you actually spent.
 Over time, this practice will improve your projected budget's accuracy and strengthen your discipline for sticking to your planned budget.